Opiate & Painkiller Dependency

 - Fever and flu-like symptoms

 - Nausea and Vomiting

 - Agitation and anxiety

 - Body tremors

 Treating Opiate & Painkiller Dependency

-Compassion is key when addressing the symptoms that accompany the whitdrawal from opiate painkillers.
-This process is not pleasant, and it is very important that our patients feel relaxed and secure during their stay at our program.
+Compassion is key when addressing the symptoms that accompany the withdrawal from opiate painkillers.
+This process is extremely unpleasant, and it is very important that our patients feel relaxed and secure during their stay at our program.